 Artists, Creative writing groups, photographers, walkers, cycling groups are all welcome at La Bichurie; where you, your family, and your friends can enjoy being creative and relaxing together.

 Large living areas, light and airy spaces with stone fireplaces and wood burning fires for your enjoyment.
 Central heating for those cooler nights.

 Keeping you intouch

-Flat screen TV's, Satellite TV, Wifi, Internet, Printers.
+Flat screen TV, Satellite TV, Wifi, Internet, Printers available if needed.
 Connect your laptop or media device and enjoy.